Amaranth: A Nutritious Gluten-Free Grain Substitute

 Amaranth seeds are a good source of protein.
 Depending on the species, the seeds contain between thirteen and eighteen percent protein.
 This is often (but not always) higher than the percentage in true grains.
 Amaranth protein contains a significant quantity of the amino acid lysine.
 The amount of lysine in grains is very limited.

 The seeds are lower in oil than many other edible seeds.
 Oil is extracted from amaranth seeds, however, and is used in cosmetics.
-There is some evidence that amaranth oil in the diet lowers the level of LDL cholesterol (the so-called "bad" cholesterol) in the blood.
-This idea needs to be explored further.
+Some evidence suggests that amaranth oil in the diet lowers the level of LDL cholesterol (the so-called "bad" cholesterol) in the blood.
+This idea needs to be explored further, however.
+The studies are old and were done with animals, not humans.

 Nutrients in Amaranth Leaves